-Instructor: Prof. Hector H. Sandoval hsandoval@ufl.edu MAT 325 Office hours: Monday 1:45 - 3:45 pm (or by appointment) TA: Armand Kapllani akapllani@ufl.edu MAT 322 Office hours: Friday 10:00 am - 12:00 pm
+Instructor: Prof. Hector H. Sandoval

+hsandoval@ufl.edu

+MAT 325

+Office hours: Tuesdays, 11:45 am - 1:30 pm via Zoom

 Course Description

 This course is part of the Ph.D.
 Econometrics and Public Economics sequences.
 It is intended to be an applied econometrics class focusing on how to use econometrics to address causal questions and more generally on how to conduct empirical research in applied microeconomics.
 The focus of the course will be to link student's preparation in formal econometrics to data.
 The first part of the course will cover a number of topics that are useful in conducting empirical research.
 The second part will cover the theory and econometrics of social interactions and social networks with a particular emphasis in the topic of peer effects in education.